Conscientious Employee Protection Act

-CEPA also protects employees who provide information to, or testify before, a public body that is investigating, hearing or inquiring about a potential violation of law by the employer or another person or business that does business with the employer.
+In addition, CEPA protects employees who provide information to, or testify before, a public body that is investigating, hearing or inquiring about a potential violation of law by the employer or another person or business that does business with the employer.

 CEPA allows for a wide variety of damages and remedies, including reinstatement to your job, lost wages and employee benefits, damages for emotional distress and punitive damages.
 In addition, an employee can recover his or her attorneys’ fees from the employer.Other New Jersey Anti-Retaliation Statutes

-CEPA is not the only New Jersey employment law that protects whistleblowers from retaliation.
-Numerous other laws prohibit employers from taking reprisals against employees who pursue their legal rights.
-For example, this includes the New Jersey Law Against Discrimination (“LAD”), the New Jersey Wage & Hour Act and the New Jersey Family Leave Act (“FLA”).
+CEPA is not the only New Jersey statute that protects whistleblowers from retaliation.
+Rather, numerous other laws prohibit employers from taking reprisals against employees who pursue their legal rights.
+This includes, for example, the New Jersey Law Against Discrimination (“LAD”), the New Jersey Wage & Hour Act and the New Jersey Family Leave Act (“FLA”).

 - Whistleblower Law Applies Even if Employer Already Aware of Violation of Law

 - New Jersey’s Whistleblower Law Protects All Employees, Including “Watchdogs”